-When the girl-group appeared on stage with mini skirts and twanging strings, the boys on the dance floor with their pint of beer in hand, were goggling at pink flesh on display.
+When the girl-group appeared on stage with mini skirts and twanging strings, the boys on the dance floor with their pint of beer in hand were goggling at the pink flesh on display.
 They were hardly listening to the guitar music that the band was belting out.

 This scene was common in the mid-60s when Mary Quant made her fortune and the mini-dress found its own energy as acceptable female toga both on the entertainment scene and on the streets.
 From the Liverpool clubs in England to the Lost Horizon in Singapore, the ladies were liberated at last.

 Simultaneously, when the skirts became shorter, ladies' boots became longer and this knee-length footwear became the next fashion icon.
 Although female boots had been in existence long ago, paired with the short skirt, both slithered their way to a uniquely sensual combination.
 Knee-length socks too made their comeback.

 Taking advantage of the trend, who should come sauntering round in February 66 but the daughter of 'ole blue eyes'.
 Sultry Sinatra strutted, sang, showed off her legs and insisted that These Boots Are Made For Walking.

 Nancy became the pop icon that year and the song soared to the top of the charts both in the US and internationally, gaining recognition as the boots walked right up to South Vietnam to entertain the servicemen there.